TABLE OF CONTENTS

 9 Steps on How To Master Palletization

 1. Choose the Right Pallet: The foundation matters.
 Opt for a sturdy, undamaged pallet suited to your products in size and material, be it wood, plastic, or metal.
+Consider the requirements of the retail spaces where the pallets will be delivered, ensuring compatibility and ease of handling.

 2. Fill Boxes Fully: An underfilled box is prone to collapsing under pressure.
 Ensure all boxes are filled to capacity.
 Use filler materials if necessary to ensure a firm, fully-packed box that maintains its shape and integrity.